ganeti/ganeti/man/hspace.rst

   about the description, see the man page **htools**(1).

 --standard-alloc *disk,ram,cpu*
-  This option specifies the instance size for the *standard* allocation mode, where we simply allocate instances of the same, fixed size until the cluster runs out of space.
+  This option overrides the instance size read from the cluster for the *standard* allocation mode, where we simply allocate instances of the same, fixed size until the cluster runs out of space.

   The specification given is similar to the *--simulate* option and it
   holds: